emredogan/jenkins-config/README.md

 Configuration has the following settings:

 - Job is parameterized for the branch so user can enter which branch to build from.
 (Default is master)

+- Jenkins job is triggered everytime user pushes his code or after the pull request.

+- Build has the following tasks.
+  - Run unit tests
+  - Sign and create an release apk
+  - Upload it as an artifact to Jenkins

+- If build is successful:
+  - Upload it to the Google Play Alpha channel.
+- Otherwise:
+  - Send email to the developers together with the build log.